joelouthan/theologic.us/content/posts/4-study-genesis/2022-01-06-study-genesis10.md

 or ruling again in Judah.

 Reminder of Jeremiah 23 - woe to false shepherds

+Reading through the Old Testament and then descending into the Prophets starting with Isaiah, Jeremiah, Ezekiel, Daniel, Hosea, Joel, and Amos: there is good news there to be sure.
+But our sin--my sin--is revealed time and time again.
+It causes me to cry out with Paul, "Wretched man that I am!
+Who will save me from this body of death!"

+But you keep reading the Bible.
+You turn the page.
+You go from the Old to the New Testament and there it is: the rest for our weary soul, the righteousness that we so desperately needed, the holiness that calls us from the kingdom of the world, the grace and truth that opens our eyes, the mercy we need for life, and the love that has always been there from everlasting to everlasting.

 >Matthew 1 (CSB)
 ><sup> 1 </sup> An account of the genealogy of Jesus Christ, the Son of David, the Son of Abraham: